BAntDit/enttx/README.md

 class KinematicsSystem: public enttx::BaseSystem<KinematicsSystem>
 {
 public:
-    // to let the system manager know what type of components system is going to work with using tag_t = mp::type_list<Acceleration, Velocity>;
+    // to let the system manager know type of components system is going to work with using tag_t = mp::type_list<Acceleration, Velocity>;

     void init() { }